FAQ: Knoxville, Tennessee

 Ask them to show you what they found in the panel.
 A good electrician will explain the capacity calculation: total amps available, what's already being used, and why a new 50-amp circuit won't fit without an upgrade.
 If they can't explain it, get a second opinion.
 See the panel upgrade guide for what the assessment should look like.

 Familiarity with the City of Knoxville permit process matters more than whether they're a one-person shop or a regional company.
 Ask whether they've pulled permits through Knoxville Codes and Building Safety before.
-Local experience with the permit office and KUB rebate process is a real advantage.
+Local experience with the permit office is a real advantage.

 Get a Free Quote from a Vetted Knoxville Installer →